enthought/mayavi/docs/source/mayavi/building_applications.rst

 main `HasTraits` object in which the application logics is contained.

 A view of this object, as a dialog, can be created using the `.configure_traits` method of this object.
-If a view is explicitely specified the embedded Mayavi scene can be represented with the usual widget for scene by specifying for it the `SceneEditor`::
+If a view is explicitly specified the embedded Mayavi scene can be represented with the usual widget for scene by specifying for it the `SceneEditor`::